 Hilton Metal Forging Ltd leads gainers in 'B' group

-BCPL Railway Infrastructure Ltd, Fabtech Technologies Ltd, Eldeco Housing & Industries Ltd and Confidence Petroleum India Ltd are among the other gainers in the BSE's 'B' group today, 27 March 2026.
+Dwarikesh Sugar Industries Ltd, Rajshree Sugars & Chemicals Ltd, Orissa Bengal Carrier Ltd and Dalmia Bharat Sugar & Industries Ltd are among the other gainers in the BSE's 'B' group today, 30 March 2026.

-BCPL Railway Infrastructure Ltd, Fabtech Technologies Ltd, Eldeco Housing & Industries Ltd and Confidence Petroleum India Ltd are among the other gainers in the BSE's 'B' group today, 27 March 2026.
+Dwarikesh Sugar Industries Ltd, Rajshree Sugars & Chemicals Ltd, Orissa Bengal Carrier Ltd and Dalmia Bharat Sugar & Industries Ltd are among the other gainers in the BSE's 'B' group today, 30 March 2026.

-Hilton Metal Forging Ltd spiked 17.18% to Rs 20.33 at 11:59 IST.
+Hilton Metal Forging Ltd soared 18.54% to Rs 24.68 at 30-Mar-2026 EOD IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 7.83 lakh shares were traded on the counter so far as against the average daily volumes of 55420 shares in the past one month.
+On the BSE, 3.78 lakh shares were traded on the counter so far as against the average daily volumes of 1.08 lakh shares in the past one month.

-BCPL Railway Infrastructure Ltd soared 14.61% to Rs 70.99.
+Dwarikesh Sugar Industries Ltd spiked 11.69% to Rs 47.19.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 40909 shares were traded on the counter so far as against the average daily volumes of 13380 shares in the past one month.
+On the BSE, 6.06 lakh shares were traded on the counter so far as against the average daily volumes of 1.21 lakh shares in the past one month.

-Fabtech Technologies Ltd surged 13.97% to Rs 157.45.
+Rajshree Sugars & Chemicals Ltd surged 11.41% to Rs 29.01.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 1.31 lakh shares were traded on the counter so far as against the average daily volumes of 11280 shares in the past one month.
+On the BSE, 11459 shares were traded on the counter so far as against the average daily volumes of 9691 shares in the past one month.

 Also Read

-Eldeco Housing & Industries Ltd gained 12.59% to Rs 890.
+Orissa Bengal Carrier Ltd jumped 10.41% to Rs 58.95.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 317 shares were traded on the counter so far as against the average daily volumes of 100 shares in the past one month.
+On the BSE, 409 shares were traded on the counter so far as against the average daily volumes of 422 shares in the past one month.

-Confidence Petroleum India Ltd jumped 12.28% to Rs 38.86.
+Dalmia Bharat Sugar & Industries Ltd rose 9.60% to Rs 379.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 8.27 lakh shares were traded on the counter so far as against the average daily volumes of 1.55 lakh shares in the past one month.
+On the BSE, 1.21 lakh shares were traded on the counter so far as against the average daily volumes of 10913 shares in the past one month.

 Powered by Capital Market - Live News